On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Applications to the equations and

 Once again, $\alpha$ and $\beta$ must be integers.
-Recall that by Ogg's formula, because the primes $2$ and $3$ are unramified at $K/\Q$, $r \le 16$ and $q \le 13$ (see \cite{zbMATH00706265} Theorem 10.4, Theorem 11.1 and Table 4.1 in page 365).
+Since the curve $E'$ has potentially good reduction at the prime ideals $(2)$ and $(3)$, there is a bound for $r$ and $q$ that we recall.
+By \cite[Theorem 10.4]{zbMATH00706265} the exponent conductor of $E/K$ at the prime ideal $(2)$ is bounded by $8$ and at the prime ideal $(3)$ is bounded by $5$.
+By \cite[Table 4.1]{zbMATH00706265} (page 365) the number of irreducible components of the special fiber of Neron's model is at most $9$.
+Then Ogg's formula \cite[Theorem 11.1]{zbMATH00706265} implies that $r \le 16$ and $s \le 13$.
 Then we can run over all possible exponents on the right-hand side within this bound, and verify for which values, we get a divisor $\beta$ such that $\pm 2^r3^q/\beta^3-27\beta$ is a prime times a perfect cube.
 Furthermore, we discard the solutions for which the curve $E'$ does not have additive reduction at both primes $2$ and $3$ (since the curve $\Et$ has this property).
 We get only four non-rational candidates, all of them defined over the quadratic field $K = \Q(\sqrt{-547})$, corresponding to the values

 Clearly there are only two non-isomorphic pairs (the map $(x,y) \to (x,-y)$ gives an isomorphism between a pair $(a_1,a_3)$ and a pair $(-a_1,-a_3)$).
-It is easy to verify that for the two isomorphism classes of curves, the quotient by the $3$-torsion point is a rational elliptic curve, hence the curve $E'$ is isogenous to a base change, which (as in Theorem~\ref{thm:asymptotic}) contradicts the fact that $\Et$ is a $\Q$-curve (not isogenous to a rational one, since $(a,b,c)$ is non-trivial).
+It is easy to verify that for the two isomorphism classes of curves, the quotient by the $3$-torsion point is a rational elliptic curve, hence the curve $E'$ is isogenous to a base change.
+As in Theorem~\ref{thm:asymptotic} this contradicts the fact that $\Et$ satisfies